c3lang/c3-web/docs/implementation-details/specification.md

 ```
 union_decl ::= "union" TYPE_IDENT ("(" type ("," type)* ")")? attributes? "{" struct_union_body "}"
 ```

+A union must declare at least one member.

 All fields of a union share storage beginning at the same address.
 The alignment of a union is the maximum alignment requirement of any of its fields; consequently, any member access through a union pointer is correctly aligned regardless of which member is read.
 The size of a union is the size of its largest field rounded up to the nearest multiple of the union's alignment.